Coloured Glass Sculpture Turquoise ‘Paradiso’ Small Wide Stoneform by Peter Layton

-The medium, wide stoneform from the Turquoise ‘Paradiso’ series is bold and inviting coloured glass sculpture.
+The small, wide stoneform from the Turquoise ‘Paradiso’ series is bold and inviting coloured glass sculpture.
 Clever use of the swirling colours peach, scarlet, and orange on an opaque blue backdrop bring incredible depth and volume to the modest-sized piece.
 Rich in colour with lively cords circling towards its brim play tricks on the eyes.
 Are they heading into a sandstorm or a whirlpool?

 An almost desert-like backdrop mixed with cool blue combines the heat of the desert with the cool of the deep blue ocean.
 This handcrafted coloured glass sculpture stoneform is magical and mystical.
 It tells a thousand tales of adventure, of peace and tranquillity and the union of bold and contrasting yet perfectly blending colours.